markjernf/titanium-images/README.md

 ## What this is

+This is my effort to share what I've learned and invented about making high resolution and vibrant color images by anodizing titanium.
-I am an engineer, woodworker, and maker who now crafts full-color, photorealistic images on titanium sheets by anodizing, laser-ablating a mask of one color, re-anodizing at a lower voltage, and repeating — up to nine times per piece.
-A Python script (`ti_mosaic_separator.py`) turns a source photo into a stack of 1-bit masks that when ablated and anodized in the proper order produce a color mosaic blending the colors into a color image.
+I am an engineer, woodworker, and maker who now crafts full-color, photorealistic images on titanium sheets by anodizing, laser-ablating a mask of one color, re-anodizing at that color's lower voltage, and repeating — up to nine times per piece.
+A Python script (`ti_mosaic_separator.py`) turns a source photo into a stack of one-bit masks that when ablated and anodized in the proper order produce a color mosaic, blending the colors into a color image.
 These pieces may look like they were produced by a machine, but they are genuinely handmade.
 Each requires meticulous surface preparation, multiple laser passes, and multiple separate trips to the TSP electrolyte bath in a sophisticated hand-built anodizing rig.
 It's a wonderful blend of digital preparation and analog rendering and depending on how many colors are involved can take several hours to complete.

 ## How it works (short version)